JustificationFactory/JustificationFactory-GUI/README.md

 ## How to launch the project and deploy the solution

-**Prerequisite :**  nodeJs & npm (which supposedly come withing nodeJs installation)
+**Prerequisite :**  nodeJs & npm (which supposedly come within nodeJs installation)

-*  1. Clone this project somewhere on your computer.
+1. Clone this project somewhere on your computer.
-*  2. Run `npm install` at the root of the cloned directory.
+2. Run `npm install` at the root of the cloned directory.
-*  3. Run `npm start` to start the development server.
+3. Run `ng serve` to start the development server.